 Indeed, De Maistre points out that Rousseau’s state of nature goes against all the historical and anthropological evidence.
 Rousseau describes society by saying “Men are born free, but everywhere they are in chains''.
 De Maistre compares the claim to saying “Sheep are born carnivorous but everywhere they eat grass”.
 He concludes that the idea of humans living in a pre-social state is purely imaginary.

 In connection with this, De Maistre rejects the liberal idea of the social contract.
 He argues that society and sovereignty are born together.
 Any tribe of people needs some form of laws, and laws are given by a sovereign.
 Indeed the unity of a group of people is forged around a common centre of laws and sovereignty.
 To De Maistre the family is the first political unit; in each family the father is king.
-Indeed the available anthropological evidence shows human societies are naturally structured as patriarchies.
+Indeed the available anthropological evidence according to Steven Goldberg shows human societies are naturally structured as patriarchies.
 As we move from a single family to a tribe, a patriarch, or a group of patriarchs, will take on the task of leadership within the social hierarchy.

 As societies increased in size and complexity they eventually became kingdoms and empires.
 But the fundamentals of social organization remained.
 The tribal hierarchies increased in size and became more formalized.
 From these the state emerged.
 However, it retained the paternal role of defending the nation as its central mission.